Theodore Braybrooke Panabokke

-Theodore Braybrooke Panabokke (11 May 1909 – 1989) was Sri Lankan politician, lawyer and diplomat.
+Theodore Braybrooke Panabokke (11 May 1909 – 1989) was a Sri Lankan politician, lawyer and diplomat.
 He was a former Parliamentary Secretary of Agriculture, Member of Parliament and Ceylon's High Commissioner to India.
 He was the Chancellor of the University of Peradeniya.

 Early life and education

 Theodore Braybrooke Panabokke was born on 11 May 1909, the eldest son of Sir Tikiri Bandara Panabokke Adigar, first Minister of Health in the State Council of Ceylon and Mantri Kumarihamy Keppetipola.
 He was educated at Royal College Colombo and at the Colombo Law College.
 As his father, he became a Proctor and practiced in Gampola.